-"We have studied many potential risk factors for female athletes including anatomy, strength and hormonal influences.” says Elizabeth Matzkin, MD, Mass General Brigham Orthopaedic Surgeon and Sports Medicine specialist and Chief of Women’s Sports Medicine at Brigham & Women’s Hospital.
-"For example, females when compared to males may be more likely to rely on their quadricep muscles when slowing down, which could put extra stress on the ACL."
+"We have studied many potential risk factors for female athletes including anatomy, strength, and hormonal influences,” says Elizabeth Matzkin, MD, co-leader of Mass General Brigham Women’s Sports Medicine.
+"For example, females, when compared to males, may be more likely to rely on their quadricep muscles when slowing down, which could put extra stress on the ACL.
+We don’t just treat ACL injuries; we partner with athletes and apply learnings from our research to help prevent injuries in the first place."

-One way to reduce the risk of ACL injury is neuromuscular training exercises.
+As a women’s sports medicine surgeon, researcher, and head orthopedic surgeon for the National Women's Soccer League Boston Legacy FC, Dr. Matzkin recommends neuromuscular training exercises as one way to help reduce risk of ACL injury.
 These are exercises designed to increase strength and proper balance awareness, especially for sports performance.

-Neuromuscular training incorporates general and sports-specific strength and conditioning activities including resistance, dynamic stability, plyometric, core strength, balance and agility exercises.
+Neuromuscular training incorporates general and sports-specific strength and conditioning activities, including:

 "The exercises train the nerves and muscles to react and work together for best performance," Dr. Matzkin says.